amaitou/Born2beRoot/README.md

     ---
 - Disable an application profile

-    In order to disable an application you must delete the created rule for it
+    To disable an application you must delete the created rule for it
     ```sh
         sudo ufw delete allow <profile name>
     ```